 How Google Ads Location Targeting Works

 Device settings may provide the option for users to share more precise location data, and for those on mobile devices, GPS data can pinpoint a location with remarkable accuracy.
-With so many people being on mobile phones, users location got more accurate indeed.
+With so many people on mobile phones, users’ locations have indeed become more accurate.

-Then there is your browser that can also provide location and your behaviour online in general.
-Don’t forget that whatever you do online is track by someone.
+Then, there is your browser that can also provide a location and your online behavior.
+Don’t forget that whatever you do online is tracked by someone.
 Always.
 Scary?
-It shouldn’t be as it’s anonymous data.
+It shouldn’t be, as it’s anonymous data.
+Well, most of it.

 And don’t forget that it’s never 100% accurate.